The Formal Theory of Monads, Univalently: Eilenberg-Moore Objects

 \begin{prop}[\coqident{Bicategories.Limits.EilenbergMooreObjects}{isaprop_is_universal_em_cone}] Let $\B$ be a locally univalent bicategory and let $e$ be an Eilenberg-Moore cone for a monad $m$ in $\B$.
 The type that $e$ is universal, is a proposition. \end{prop}

+\begin{proof} Since $\B$ is locally univalent, both the domain and codomain of $\emfunctor{x}{e}$ are univalent.
+From this, we get that the type that $\emfunctor{x}{e}$ is an adjoint equivalence, is a proposition \cite[Lemma 6.8]{rezk_completion}. \end{proof}

 Another way to formulate the universality of an Eilenberg-Moore cone, is by using Eilenberg-Moore categories.
-If we have a monad $m$ on a category $\C$, we write $\emlim{}{m}$ for the Eilenberg-Moore category of $m$.
+Here we simplify the formulation of universality: instead of using hom-categories in the bicategory of monads, we use Eilenberg-Moore categories.

 \begin{problem} Given an Eilenberg-Moore cone $e$ for a monad $m$ and an object $x : \B$, to construct a functor $\emfunctoralt{x}{e} : \homC{\B}{x}{\emob{e}} \onecell \emlim{}{\hommonad{x}{m}}$. \end{problem}